tsender/auv_gnc/README.md

 This is an open-source, C++ library for guidance, navigation, and control of AUVs.

 ## Overview
 As a former member of The Ohio State University's [Underwater Robotics Team](https://uwrt.engineering.osu.edu/) competing in AUVSI Robonation's [RoboSub](https://www.robonation.org/competition/robosub) competition, I know how difficult it can be for a team to build a strong foundation to perform well in this competition.
 As engineers, we learn from each other, using other people's works as a starting point for us to build upon.
 With the advent of the [UUV Simulator](https://github.com/uuvsimulator/uuv_simulator) research project, simulation for AUVs using ROS and Gazebo has become much easier.
 However, there still did not exist an open-source library dedicated to guidance, navigation, and control of AUVs.
 I hope this library helps to bridge that gap, making it easier for anyone interested in this field to experiment and test AUVs.
-AUV GNC is a C++ library containing (almost) all of the needed GNC-related code needed to start working with an AUV.
+AUV GNC is a C++ library containing a fair amount of GNC-related code to help you start working with an AUV.
+My hope is that you find this library useful, whether you use it as is or improve upon it for your own needs.
+If you do find it useful, I only ask that in return you give me credit for having created this repository (I do not have any required citation guidelines).

 **Author: [Ted Sender](https://github.com/tsender) (tsender@umich.edu)**

+## Repo Status
+I am currently a PhD student at the University of Michigan and this github project has nothing to do with my research thesis, this was just a side-project I did for fun while I was on the Underwater Robotics Team at OSU.
+I do not anticipate having time in the near future to update this repo or fix any known problems (see bottom of README).
+Though, I am happy to provide some guidance, time-permitting, to anyone that wishes to learn more or wants to improve this repo.

 ## AUV GNC Packages
 This library is built on ROS and so all packages are catkin packages.
 This library also adopts the North East Down (NED) convention throughout.